 Looking in the rearview mirror of my mom journey has had a way of bringing clarity to what I couldn’t see when I was smack dab in the middle of it.

 It’s so easy to get caught up in being a mom that you forget to focus on the ultimate goal.
 Today, I want to share with you five things I want to my kids to know.

 Not just when they are young, but when they are in their teens, their 20s, their 40s and their 80s.

 The things that will stick like velcro to their hearts and will remain for the rest of their lives.

 Maybe you haven’t really thought about it yet … you know, those things you want to be sure to seal in the hearts.

-Today, thanks to hindsight, I’m looking in the review mirror of motherhood and taking a few minutes to share with you my top five things I wish I’d told my kids.
+Today, thanks to hindsight, I’m looking in the rearview mirror of motherhood and taking a few minutes to share with you my top five things I wish I’d told my kids.

 1. God loves you with a relentless love—Period.
 The end.
 Not because of what you do or don’t do.
 Not because of how much you serve Him, how many times you’ve read the Bible, how many people you’ve witnessed to, what kind of grades you got in school, what kind of job you have, who you married, how many kids you have, how much money you make or what kind of house you live in.

 Nothing can add to that love.
 Nothing can diminish it.